philzook58/philzook58.github.io/_notes/Logic/answer-set-programming.md

 ```

+When the pinnacle of the lattice is selected, does that imply everything underneath is selected?
+That feels right.

 ## Tree 2 Graph

 In a sense this is doing very little, but perhaps that is only because the tree and graph reprsentations are so close to each other.
 In most other languages this would stink.